-The Canadian Forest Fire Behaviour Prediction (FBP) System outlines five major fuel groups and sixteen fuel types based on characteristic fire behaviour under defined conditions.
-Fuel typing is recognized as a blend of art and science.
-Although a subjective process, the most appropriate fuel type was assigned based on research, experience, and practical knowledge; this system has been used within BC, with continual improvement and refinement, for 20 years.
-It should be noted that there are significant limitations with the fuel typing system which should be recognized.
-Major limitations include: a fuel typing system designed to describe fuels which do not occur within the study area, fuel types which cannot accurately capture the natural variability within a polygon, and limitations in the data used to create initial fuel types.
-Details regarding fuel typing methodology and limitations are found in Appendix G. There are several implications of the aforementioned limitations, which include: fuel typing further from the developed areas of the study has a lower confidence, generally; and, fuel typing should be used as a starting point for more detailed assessments and as an indicator of overall wildfire threat, not as an operational, or site-level, assessment.
+The Canadian Forest Fire Behaviour Prediction (FBP) System outlines five major fuel groups and sixteen fuel types based on characteristic fire behaviour under defined conditions.65 Fuel typing is recognized as a blend of art and science.
+Although a subjective process, the most appropriate fuel type was assigned based on research, experience, and practical knowledge; this system has been used within BC, with continual improvement and refinement, for 20 years.66 It should be noted that there are significant limitations with the fuel typing system which should be recognized.
+Major limitations include: a fuel typing system designed to describe fuels which do not occur within the study area, fuel types which cannot accurately capture the natural variability within a polygon, and limitations in the data used to create initial fuel types.66 Details regarding fuel typing methodology and limitations are found in Appendix G. There are several implications of the aforementioned limitations, which include: fuel typing further from the developed areas of the study has a lower confidence, generally; and, fuel typing should be used as a starting point for more detailed assessments and as an indicator of overall wildfire threat, not as an operational, or site-level, assessment.

 Table 10 summarizes the fuel types by general fire behaviour (crown fire and spotting potential).
 In general, the fuel type that may be considered hazardous in terms of fire behaviour and spotting potential in the AOI is C-3, particularly if there are large amounts of woody fuel accumulations or denser understory ingrowth.
-The C-5 fuel type has a moderate potential for active crown fire when wind-driven.
-An M-1/2 fuel type can sometimes be considered hazardous, depending on the proportion of conifers within the forest stand; conifer fuels include those in the overstory, as well as those in the understory.
-An O-1b fuel type often can support a rapidly spreading grass or surface fire capable of damage or destruction of property, and jeopardizing human life, although it is recognized as a highly variable fuel type dependent upon level of curing.
+C-5 fuel types have a moderate potential for active crown fire when wind-driven.66 An M-1/2 fuel type can sometimes be considered hazardous, depending on the proportion of conifers within the forest stand; conifer fuels include those in the overstory, as well as those in the understory.
+An O-1b fuel type often can support a rapidly spreading grass or surface fire capable of damage or destruction of property, and jeopardizing human life, although it is recognized as a highly variable fuel type dependent upon level of curing.67 The O-1b fuel type was also attributed to sites dominated by invasive shrubs such as Scotch Broom.
 These fuel types were used to guide the threat assessment.

-&lt;sup>60 Forestry Canada Fire Danger Group.
+65 Forestry Canada Fire Danger Group.
 1992.
 Development and Structure of the Canadian Forest Fire Behavior Prediction System: Information Report ST-X-3.

-&lt;sup>61 Perrakis, D. and G. Eade.
+66 Perrakis, D. and G. Eade.
 2015.
 BC Wildfire Service.
 Ministry of Forests, Lands, and Natural Resource Operations.
 British Columbia Wildfire Fuel Typing and Fuel Type Layer Description 2015 Version.